Imai Yone: Legacy

 Imai Yone's work in kamishibai directly influenced numerous others in her field, including Takahashi Gozan, Uchiyama Kenshō, Matsunaga Ken’ya, and Saki Akio.

 For several decades beginning in the 1930s until 1967, kyouiku kamishibai was listed as one of the most important activities for children in the Ministry of Education's Pedagogic Guidelines for Kindergarten.
 Educational kamishibai are still performed for children across Japan, but they are now typically reserved for preschool and kindergarten level students.
 As of 2022, educational kamishibai performances are additionally still commonly staged at libraries, nursing homes, and festivals for audiences of all ages.

 Collections

-A 2012 short film titled Die for Japan: Wartime Propaganda Kamishibai directed by Jeffrey Dym, professor of history at California State University, Sacarmento, explored Japan's use of kamishibai and highlighted the innovations pioneered by Imai Yone.
+A 2012 short film titled Die for Japan: Wartime Propaganda Kamishibai directed by Jeffrey Dym, professor of history at California State University, Sacramento, explored Japan's use of kamishibai and highlighted the innovations pioneered by Imai Yone.
 An archived copy of the film can be viewed here.
 Few known copies of Yone's kamishibai illustrated plays still remain, though Cotsen Children's Library at Princeton University in New Jersey counts over a dozen examples of her work amongst their collections.
 Several of her works and original books are also held by the Hoover Institution Library and Archives at Stanford University in California.